Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Introduction

 \subsection{Overview}

 In \S\ref{possect} we first review facts about Hilbert schemes, including Gotzmann's regularity result, and explain the relationship between the study of the smoothable component of the Hilbert scheme with the study of secant varieties.
-We then give proofs of the positive results, and discuss what would be needed to resolve the questions in general.
-In \S\ref{section_counterexamples} we construct explicit counter examples to the EKS conjecture.
-We conclude by discussing questions in signal processing and computer science that led us to study Eisenbud's conjecture in \S\ref{brppintro}.
-The purpose of this section is to introduce these beautiful problems to the community of algebraic geometers.
+We then give the proofs of results concerning smooth varieties.
+In \S\ref{section_singular} we discuss the cases of singular varieties, first positive results and then we construct explicit counter examples to the EKS conjecture.
+We conclude, in \S\ref{brppintro}, with a brief collection of examples of $(b)\rpp$'s and examples of pairs which are not $(b)\rpp$.